Raviezz/quarantine-coding-PYTHON/README.md

 # quarantine-coding-marathon
 #Programming
-java folder -> standalone java project . python folder -> standalone pycharm python project
+a)java folder -> standalone java project .
+b)python folder -> standalone pycharm python project
 Instructures:
 1. Every program has its description followed by test cases , Read it.
 2. only write 'your' function to that specific program. (comment them)